Updated December 2022

 Job Outlook for CAD Technicians in Quebec

-According to the latest report from the Government of Canada Job Bank, there is steady demand for CAD technicians in Montreal.
+According to the latest report from the Government of Canada Job Bank, there is moderate (steady) demand for CAD technicians in Montreal.

 How much money can you expect to make?
-The Job Bank Wage Report shows the median salary for CAD technicians in Quebec is about $45,000.
+The Job Bank says the median salary for CAD technicians in Quebec is about $52,000.

 "Montreal offers a good range of job opportunities in architectural and mechanical drafting.